Krekka: (Stops punching handholds in cliff face) Oh, that's right. Forgot.

 - An early issue of X-Men has telekinetic superheroine Jean Grey trapped on the second floor of a building, until teammate Beast reminds her that she can fly.
-Yes, she forgot she had super powers.
-Silly females!
-(It would be a few years yet before feminism hit the Marvel Universe.)

 - Preacher: Something of an subversion, as Jesse Custer only remembers that he has "The Word of God" after he's already beaten the crap out of Les Enfants Du Sang.
 Throughout the series, he often prefers to just fight mano-a-mano, but this time, it's actually lampshaded.

 - Played very seriously in Dungeon Keeper Ami: